openebs/zfs-localpv/README.md

 provisioner: zfs.csi.openebs.io
 volumeBindingMode: WaitForFirstConsumer
 ```
-Please note that once PV is created for a node, application using that PV will always come to that node only as PV will be stick to that node.
-The scheduling algorithm by ZFS driver or kubernetes will come into picture only at the deployment time, once PV is created, the application can not move anywhere as the data is there on the node where PV is.
+Please note that once a PV is created for a node, application using that PV will always get scheduled to that particular node only, as PV will be sticky to that node.
+The scheduling algorithm by ZFS driver or kubernetes will come into picture only during the deployment time.
+Once the PV is created,
+the application can not move anywhere as the data is there on the node where the PV is.

 #### 5. Deploy the application using this PVC